Are you trying to find a clinical trial to enter?

 - Enter your search terms -- for example, a disease or intervention and a location: "heart attack" AND "aspirin" AND "California."
 Separate your multiple search terms with a capitalized "AND."

 If you want to see all studies listed for your condition, see "Study Topics" on the right side of the home page.
 You'll find four links that allow you to list all studies by condition, drug intervention, location, or sponsor.

 Studies that are recruiting will name a sponsor (for example, "University of Michigan" or "National Heart, Lung, and Blood Institute").
 Further down the page, you'll also find a contact person, whom you can reach by phone or email to ask about participating.

 If you find a clinical trial that interests you, feel free to ask many questions so that you understand as much as possible.
 Here are 13 useful questions, noted by ClinicalTrials.gov, to discuss with members of the health care team involved with the clinical trial:

-Why do researchers believe the experimental treatment being tested may be effective?
+- Why do researchers believe the experimental treatment being tested may be effective?
 Has it been tested before?
 If so, in what phase is the trial (see below)?

-How will I know that the experimental treatment is working?
+- How will I know if I get the placebo or the experimental treatment?
 Will results of the trials be provided to me?

 - Who will be in charge of my care?

 Clinical trials are carried out in phases, each with a different purpose.
 Here’s a description of the different questions that scientists try to answer during each phase:

 - Phase I:An experimental treatment is given to a small group of people (usually 20 to 80).
 The goal is to understand the best way to deliver the new treatment, check its safety, find a safe dosage range, and identify side effects.